 The Mental Fundamentals.

-Boots, backpack, sunglasses, hat, compass, sunblock, rain jacket, first aid kit, snacks on snacks, a google search history of tips and hacks, hours logged at the rock climbing studio, notice submitted at work, bills paid in advance, emergency plans configured - the preparation for an actual Mountain climb is undeniably necessary.
-As a literal Mountain is risky to climb without education, so is your music career Mountain.
-You put your well-being and dream goals at risk if you rush in without any preparation.
+Boots, backpack, sunglasses, hat, compass, sunblock, rain jacket, first aid kit, snacks on snacks, a google search history of tips and hacks, hours logged at the rock climbing studio, notice submitted at work, bills paid in advance, emergency plans configured - we prepare for something like a Mountain climb.
+Preparing for a music career Mountain protects your well-being and dream goals from things like one-sided contracts and unprepared expectation management.
 Preparation isn't something necessarily complicated or expensive though, it's not even a pitch for a MIC service - it's more like getting your head right by learning from stories, people, and sources already playing in the arena you want to pursue.
 Actually, it usually becomes quite the fun side hobby.

-Step 2 is your now-perpetual pursuit of knowledge - it's training that prepares you for your climb: collecting Perspective and Principles to guide your decision-making along the way.
+Step 2 is your now-perpetual pursuit of knowledge - it's training that prepares you for your climb: collecting that Perspective to build Principles to guide your decision-making along the way.
 Your Principles are your business fundamentals, and other personal understandings of the way the world works.
 No one can predict exactly how a Mountain climb will go, and you’ll end up learning a lot more along the way - but if you don’t have years of experience or a business degree to start, Step 2 helps you begin to catch up.

 “Principles” is an umbrella term for different beliefs, natural laws, and heuristics that guide your decision-making.
 You’ve been picking these up your whole life already; they’re both strategic shortcuts and structures for establishing personal identity.
 Internalizing greater overarching lessons that can apply to many different scenarios will save you time and mental energy.
 (Also, noticing sour beliefs inside you can help you identify roadblocks where the negative tricks you into thinking it's reality, not illusion.)

 Here are some of what we deem are the most important Principles to get you started: